azfairuza/stemcell/journal.md

 ### 20220617
 **0940**: Bismillah, little bit late to start.
 Today i would like to finish the flowchart for simulation.
 After the flowchart has finished, i would show it to supervisors and create the code in the weekend.
 Ganbare!

+**1124**: Take a break.
+Jumatan.
+Have done adding subdiagram in the simulation flowchart.